open/close all folders

 - In Madagascar II, the penguins' size changes a couple of times throughout the movie.
 Usually they are a couple inches shorter than the monkeys, but in one scene Skipper is small enough to to fit in Mason the monkey's hand.

-- Warren T. Rat, Big Bad of the film An American Tail.
-At one point he is dwarfed by the fat rat at the sweatshop, and later, is shown the same size as the rest of the cats in his gang.
-It seems his size varies depending on whether or not he's in his rat costume, which if you think about it makes what at first may appear a Paper-Thin Disguise into Fridge Brilliance.
+- Warren T. Rat, Big Bad of the film An American Tail, at one point is dwarfed by the fat rat at the sweatshop, and later, is shown the same size as the rest of the cats in his gang.
+It seems his size varies depending on whether or not he's in his rat costume.

 Films — Live-Action